hus0/sandbox/proposals/README.md

 ## Questions

 1. Which language is the RT cosmo app written in?
-2. Are there any resource restrictions (memory limit, priorities, etc)?
+2. Are there any resource restrictions for the RT cosmo app (memory limit, priorities, etc)?